oroinc/documentation/frontend/back-office/index.rst

 Back-Office Customization
 =========================

-**OroCommerce back-office, OroCRM, and OroPlatform** are single-page applications (SPA) with a mix of server-rendered content with Twig templating engine and client rendered content with Underscore.js.
+**Oro application back-office** is a single-page application (SPA) with a mix of server-rendered content with Twig templating engine and client rendered content with Underscore.js.
 You can customize it with themes, override SCSS Styles, Twig, and Underscore.js templates and extend parts of a page with placeholders.

 .. image:: /user/img/dashboards/dashboards_0.png